 Another problem might be hearing only the low pitches in a song that mixes high and low notes.
 Pieplow explains that two high notes distinguish the “fee-bee, fee-bay” song of the Carolina Chickadee from the “fee bee” sound of a Black-capped Chickadee.
 If you can’t hear very well above 6 kHZ, you’ll miss them.
 Presbycusis could also make a harmonically complex nasal tone sound simpler, he observed.
-To hear illustrations of these effects, click the links on his blog, Earbirding.

 With her especially programmed hearing aids, Laura Erickson in Duluth, Minnesota, the author of 12 books about birds and a columnist for BirdWatching magazine, writes that she’s better able to hear Cedar Waxwings, Golden-crowned Kinglets, Brown Creepers, and Blackburnian, Cape May, and Blackpoll Warblers.
 Her aids also help her distinguish bird sounds against background noise like a loud wind or wave.

 Although it's not available yet, one day you may only need to use a smartphone app to make it easier to hear high-pitched birdsong.
 Lang Elliott, a nature recordist, is currently raising money to launch the Hear Birds Again app, which will be open-source and free for anyone to use.
 The app will lower the frequency of birds in real time.

 If your hearing loss is too mild for you to consider using a hearing aid regularly, you may want to buy a personal sound amplifier, which cost much less than hearing aids.
 David Benson, a National Park Service Ranger Naturalist in Glacier National Park, in Montana, tried out three brands and ultimately decided to keep Etymotic Beans, which he writes gave him the best ability to both hear birds and then find them.